dprojects/Woodworking/README.md

 > [!NOTE]
 > * This is installation package with tested FreeCAD kernel and Woodworking workbench.
 > This `AppImage` will copy the Woodworking workbench into `~/.local/share/FreeCAD/Mod` folder,
 > will run the FreeCAD, and set the Woodworking workbench as default.
+So you will be able to update later
-> So you will be able to update later the Woodworking workbench via [debugInfo](https://github.com/dprojects/Woodworking/tree/master/Docs#debuginfo) tool. <br>
+> the Woodworking workbench via [debugInfo](https://github.com/dprojects/Woodworking/tree/master/Docs#debuginfo) tool.
-> * Read more about: [Add-on Manager installation and update problems](https://github.com/dprojects/Woodworking/issues/77) <br>
+> Read more about: [Add-on Manager installation and update problems](https://github.com/dprojects/Woodworking/issues/77) <br>
 > * For more details see: [Installation section at Woodworking workbench documentation](https://github.com/dprojects/Woodworking/tree/master/Docs#installation)

 # Documentation